Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup

 {\textbf{YES}}

 \tabcolsep{0.05in}

-\paragraph{Related Work} Convex optimization is one of the most widely used methodologies in applications across multiple disciplines.
-Unsurprisingly, there is a vast literature studying convex optimization, with various assumptions and in various contexts.
-We refer readers to Nesterov's text~\cite{Nesterov2004} for an excellent overview of the development of optimization theory.
+\paragraph{Related Work} Convex optimization is one of the most widely used methodologies in applications across multiple disciplines; we refer readers to Nesterov's text~\cite{Nesterov2004} for an excellent overview.
 Coordinate Descent is a method that has been widely studied; see Wright~\cite{wright2015coordinate} for a recent survey.
-Relevant works concerning sequential stochastic coordinate descent include Nesterov \cite{Nesterov2012}, Richt{\'{a}}rik and Tak{\'{a}}c \cite{richtarik2014iteration} and Lu and Xiao \cite{lu2015complexity}.
+Relevant works concerning sequential stochastic coordinate descent include Nesterov \cite{Nesterov2012}, Richt{\'{a}}rik and Tak{\'{a}}c \cite{richtarik2014iteration}, and Lu and Xiao \cite{lu2015complexity}.

-Distributed and asynchronous computation has a long history in optimization, going back at least to the work of Chazan and Miranker~\cite{ChazanMiranker1969} in 1969, with subsequent milestones in the work of {Baudet~\cite{Baudet1978}, and of Tsitsiklis, Bertsekas and Athans \cite{TBA1986,BertsakisTsiTsi1969}; more recent results include~\cite{Borkar1998,BT2000}.
+Distributed and asynchronous computation has a long history in optimization, going back at least to the work of Chazan and Miranker~\cite{ChazanMiranker1969} in 1969, with subsequent milestones in the work of Baudet~\cite{Baudet1978}, and of Tsitsiklis, Bertsekas and Athans \cite{TBA1986,BertsakisTsiTsi1989}; subsequent results include~\cite{Borkar1998,BT2000}.
 For a survey formalizing pre-2000 work, see Frommer and Szyld~\cite{FS2000}.
 Also see Avron et al.~\cite{ADG2015} for an informative discussion of asynchronous linear system solvers. \hide{ \YKC{We can settle with your write using the word ``informative''.
 Avron discussed on prior work on ACD which we have also addressed.
 So I want to point out their discussion asynchronous linear system solver, which includes the very early work of Chazen and Miranker, the ``general'' work on Bertsekas, and some recent results on asynchronization of classical (sequential) linear system solvers. ``Development'' is a vague descriptive term; I guess ``history'' might be better.
 Or simply remove the work ``developments of''.} }